-The Finance and Resources Committee comprises of five members of the Governing Body.
-The committee operates in accordance with written terms of reference approved by the Governing Body.
+The Finance and Resources Committee operates in accordance with written terms of reference approved by the Governing Body.
 Its purpose is to provide guidance, support and assistance to the Principal and the Governing Body in all matters relating to budgeting, finance, and resourcing of the college.

-The Finance and Resources Committee meets on a termly basis and provides a forum for reporting by the College's finance and resource managers.
+The Finance and Resources Committee meets four times each academic year and provides a forum for reporting by the College's finance and resource managers.